BlackOfWhite/AltBot/Readme.md

   ```

 5. Usage:

+6. Tips:
+* You can check all **AltCoin** events under /logs direcotry.
+Just pick the one wit the latest timestamp.

+7. Test version:
+* There is currently only one version of **AltCoin**, therefore it may still contain some bugs.
+Feel free to mail me at: **niewinskipiotr1993@gmail.com** in case you found any.
+* However, even if this is just a test version / first release, it is **not possible** that your coins would be lost!
+Feel free to play around!
+* Any ideas of the features that should be included in the next release are welcome!

+// OLD
 * Change *percent_decrease* as per the need :

 `sell_at_any_cost(0.3) if BOT_TYPE == 4` means you want to cancel all open orders and place one sell order at **30%** decrease of the last traded price of the market.